-The University Police Department (UPD) is responsible for enhancing the safety of the university.
-This is achieved by Community Oriented Policing strategies which incorporate relationship building and participation with our campus partners.
+The University Police Department plays a key role in facilitating safety within the university community.
+They accomplish this by implementing Community-Oriented Policing strategies, which incorporate relationship building and participation with campus partners.
 Collaboratively, we effectively engage in crime reduction efforts, community outreach, education and response to campus emergencies.
 The UPD is a fully sworn, full-service police department, having the same power, legal authority and responsibilities as any local law enforcement agency.
 Our officers are well-trained, well-equipped and prepared to deliver professional and unparalleled service to all who work, live and visit at NCA&T State University, 24/7/365.